tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The retry mechanism described in {{rejected-ech}} allows the server to recover from situations where it is not able to decrypt the ECH field, for instance if the client has a stale ECHConfig or the server has lost the keys.
-The security of this mechanism is rooted in the server having a certificate for the public name in the ECHConfig.
+The security of this mechanism depends on the server having a certificate for the public name in the ECHConfig.

 Unless ECH is disabled as a result of successfully establishing a